AndreGuo/HDRTVDM/README.md

 ### 1.2 Test set

 + The test set used in our paper (consecutive frames) is protected by copyright and will not be relesed.
-In this case, we provided alternative test set which consists of 400 individual frames from 10% training set [here(AliyunDrive)](https://www.aliyundrive.com/s/QodPeQyJ3C2) or [here(GoogleDrive)](https://drive.google.com/file/d/15VbRZeKVztG4Q_ovVvzo0LzGmW0ThjJf/view?usp=sharing).
+In this case, we provided alternative test set which consists of 400 individual frames TODO.
 + In our paper, conventional distance-based metrics *PSNR*, *SSIM*, *deltaE* and *VDP* don't work since SDR-HDR/WCG numerical relation in training and test set is different (This is like model trained on *ExpertC* of *Adobe-MIT-5K* dataset will score lower on *ExpertA*).
 So if you want these metrics work, you should test on the same test set (*i.e.* if your model is trained with ***OCIO2*** SDR, you should also test it on ***OCIO2*** SDR).
 + From the prespective of quality assessment (QA), the assessment of ITM/up-conversion (enhancement process) is still an open task.
 We and our colleague is currently working on it, please refer to [here](https://www.sciencedirect.com/science/article/abs/pii/S0141938223001439) or [here](https://www.researchgate.net/publication/373316933_Inverse-tone-mapped_HDR_video_quality_assessment_A_new_dataset_and_benchmark).